-4.0 Conclusion

-So far, in this unit we have discussed the concept of humanity in the Old Testament.
+4.0 Conclusion So far, in this unit we have discussed the concept of humanity in the Old Testament.
 As a creature of God, humanity shares the weakness and limitations of all creatures; as a thinking being, humanity is distinguished from other creatures psychologically; the ethical nature of humanity makes him distinguish between right and wrong; as a free being, humanity is programmed to make choices, and not a robot; humanity as a religious person brings out the consciousness of worship or reverence for the Deity; and humanity made in the image of God is a demonstration of the uniqueness of the human person from every other creature of God.

-5.0 Summary

-This unit examined Humanity as a creature; Humanity as a thinking being; Humanity as an ethical being; Humanity as a free being; Humanity as a religious person; and Humanity as the image of God.

-Next unit will study the concept of Covenants in the Old Testament.

-6.0 Tutor Marked Assignments

-· Identify and summarize the six main features of the nature of humanity in the Old Testament.
+5.0 Summary In this unit, we have examined the concept of humanity as a creature, which is that of inherent weakness.
+We also examined the concept of humanity as athinking being, looking closely to the words: ruach and nephesh among others.
+Other concepts include humanity as an ethical being as well as a free being and a religious being.
+We finally looked at the concept of humanity in the image of God.
+6.0 Tutor Marked Assignments Identify and summarize the six main features of the nature of humanity in the Old Testament.

 7.0 References/Future Reading

-- Baab, Otto Justice (1949).
+Baab, Otto Justice (1949).
 The Theology of the Old Testament.
-New York: Abingdon-Cokesbury
+New York: Abingdon-Cokesbury.

-- Hinson, David F. (1976) Theology of the Old Testament.
+Hinson, David F. (1976) Theology of the Old Testament.
 London: SPCK.

-- House, Paul R. (1998) Old Testament Theology.
+House, Paul R. (1998) Old Testament Theology.
 Downers Grove: Inter-Varsity Press.

-- Migliore, Daniel L (1991) Faith Seeking Understanding: An Introduction to Christian Theology.
+Migliore, Daniel L (1991) Faith Seeking Understanding: An Introduction to Christian

+Theology.
 Grand Rapids: W. B. Eerdmans Publishing Company.

 Rowley, H. H. (1956) The Faith of Israel.
 London: SCM Press LTD.

-MODULE 1: CREATOR AND CREATION

 Unit 5: Covenants

 Contents

 - 1.0 Introduction

 - 2.0 Objective

-- 3.0 Main body
+- 3.0 Main Body

 - 3.1 Defining Covenant in Old Testament

 - 3.2 The Covenant with Adam

 - 3.3 The Covenant with Noah

 - 3.4 The Covenant with Abraham

 - 3.5 Sinai (Mosaic) Covenant

 - 3.6 The Davidic Covenant

 - 3.7 The Prophets

 - 3.8 The New Covenant

 - 4.0 Conclusion

 - 5.0 Summary

 - 6.0 Tutor Marked Assignments

 - 7.0 References/Future Reading

 1.0 Introduction

+In the previous unit, we have examined the concept of humanity as presented in the Old Testament.
+We have seen the implications of humanity as a creature, humanity as athinking being, humanity as an ethical being and humanity as a religous being.
+Finally we examined the implications of the creation of humanity in the image of God.
+In this unit, which is the last unit of Moduel One, we will be examining the concept of covenant.

 In the Old Testament, the Hebrew word for covenant is always b'rith.
-In the New Testament, it is always diatheke.
 A covenant is a pact or agreement between two or more parties.
 God has initiated many agreements, or covenants, with different people throughout biblical history, i.e., Adam, Noah, and Abraham, and more.
 Covenant is an important part of biblical history and, therefore, theology.
-In this unit we shall discuss the concept of covenants in the Old Testament under the following sub-headings: Defining Covenants in Old Testament; Covenant with Adam; Covenant with Noah; Covenant with Abraham; Sinai (Mosaic) Covenant; Davidic Covenant; Prophets; and the New Covenant.

 2.0 Objectives

-By the end of this unit should be able to:
+By the end of this unit you should be able to: